qsque/filament-translation-helper/README.md

 - **📝 Zero Configuration**: Works out of the box without any setup
 - **🎨 Language Switcher**: Ready-to-use user menu item for your admin panel
 - **⚡ Laravel 11 & 12 Support**: Compatible with the latest Laravel versions
+- **🎯 Filament 4 Ready**: Built for the latest Filament architecture
 - **🔧 Highly Configurable**: Customize locales, fallbacks, and translation paths

 ## 🚀 Installation